IAPH Logo

 Bio

-Currently, I am a PhD candidate in the School of Histories and Humanities, Trinity College Dublin, having previously obtained a BAJH and MA in History from DCU.
+Currently, I am the RHS Centenary Fellow at the Institute of Historical Research in London, and a final year PhD candidate in the School of Histories and Humanities, Trinity College Dublin, having previously obtained a BAJH and MA in History from DCU.

 Areas of expertise